rsdoiel/antenna/planet.md

 ---

-## Iran foreign minister to address UN council
+## Europe won't be much help on Iran-Israel war - Trump

 date: 2025-06-20, from: RTÉ News

-Follow live updates as European foreign ministers meet their Iranian counterpart aiming to create a pathway back to diplomacy over its contested nuclear programme despite the US considering joining Israeli strikes against Iran.
+Follow live updates as European foreign ministers meet their Iranian counterpart aiming to create a pathway back to diplomacy as the US considers joining Israeli strikes against Iran.

 <br>